Embarking on warehouse automation (WA) can be daunting.

 Implementing warehouse automation entails substantial initial expenses, which could start at half a million dollars and vary based on the extent of implementation and technology options.

 For instance, one robotic arm may come with a price tag ranging from $50k to $80k.
-Including controllers and peripherals tailored for specific applications can drive costs upwards to over $150k.

 Yet, businesses are finding some respite through novel financing arrangements like Robotics-as-a-Service, which facilitates flexible asset utilization as needed while also spreading out expenditures across timeframes thus easing labor issues.